 Eating more calories doesn't mean you have to eat a bunch of junk food all the time.
 Your body also needs plenty of protein, omega-3 fatty acids, vitamins, and antioxidants, which will help your body function better and strengthen your immune system.

 1. Eat The Best of the Food Groups

 When it comes to grains, such as bread and pasta, go from whole grains as much as possible.

 Lean cuts of meat are high in protein without the saturated fat.
-Go for lean cuts and eat a lot of oily fish, like salmon mackerel and sardines, which contain omega-3 fatty acids.
+Go for lean cuts and eat much oily fish, like salmon mackerel and sardines, which contain omega-3 fatty acids.
 If you don't like fish or you're allergic, walnuts and almonds contain these essential fatty acids.

-Dark red berries and bananas are great, while fruits like apples, avocadoes and melons can cause bloating, which can lead to breathing problems.
+Dark red berries and bananas are great, while fruits like apples, avocados, and melons can cause bloating, which can lead to breathing problems.
 Dark berries contain lots of antioxidants and bananas have potassium.

 Dairy can be a problem because it can make phlegm thicker.
 If it doesn't do this to you, you can still have all the milk and cheese you want.